 Conclusions: The Maine Department of Corrections has policies that define the steps taken to prevent, detect and respond to sexual abuse and sexual harassment incidents.
 Policy 6.11 Sexual Misconduct (PREA and Maine Statutes) is broken into 7 sub-policies that direct the different aspects of the agency's efforts to provide safe environments.
 Policy 6.11 defines the roles of state PREA Coordinator and the facility PREA Monitor.
-Interviews with the Agency PREA Coordinator, Maine State Prison and PREA Monitor, confirm their roles in maintaining PREA Compliance.
-Residents in the facility knew they could call the DOC PREA Hotline as an option or ask to speak with the PREA Monitor or the Criminal Investigators.
-The PREA Coordinator and PREA Monitor believe they have the capacity in their jobs to advocate for policy or procedural changes needed to support resident safety.
-This was confirmed with the Director and the Manager of Correctional Operations for Maine DOC.
+Discussions with the Agency PREA Coordinator, PREA Monitor for Mountain View confirm their roles in maintaining PREA Compliance.
+Residents in the facility knew they could call the DOC PREA Hotline as an option or ask to speak with the Unit Manager who previously was a PREA Monitor at the former Downeast Correctional Facility.
+The PREA Coordinator has the capacity to advocate for policy or procedural changes needed to support resident safety.
+This was confirmed with the Director of Operations for Maine DOC.

-Maine DOC PREA Coordinator also supports the county system with PREA compliance efforts.
 Compliance was determined considering multiple factors including an extensive policy.
 Interviews with the agency and facility leadership support compliance with all standard expectations, including the PC and PM roles.
 The Policy also addresses prohibited behaviors and sanctions for any forms of sexual misconduct.
-Residents, in formal interviews and spoken to during the tour, confirmed that sexual misconduct is addressed, and they had knowledge of resources available if a concern arises.
+Residents, in formal interviews and spoken to during the tour, confirmed that sexual misconduct would be addressed, and they had knowledge of resources available if a concern arises.
 The facility has been able to maintain a safe environment where residents support violent sexual assault is not a concern.